Welcome to the Journalism Program

 WMCO is a full-time FCC-licensed noncommercial radio station operating at 90.7 FM with 1.3 kilowatts and also streaming 24/7.

-Orbit TV is Muskingum's own cable-access TV channel, providing local news and entertainment.
+Orbit TV is Muskingum's cable-access TV channel, providing local news and entertainment.

-Award-winning journalist and Associate Professor of Journalism Vivian Wagner is the coordinator of the journalism program and adviser for the Black & Magenta.
-She is the author of Fiddle: One Woman, Four Strings, and 8,000 Miles of Music (Citadel-Kensington 2010), and her articles have appeared in a variety of magazines and literary journals.
+Award-winning journalist and Associate Professor of Journalism Vivian Wagner coordinates the journalism program and advises The Black & Magenta.
+She is the author of Fiddle: One Woman, Four Strings, and 8,000 Miles of Music, and her articles have appeared in a variety of magazines and literary journals.

 Professor of Communication Jeff Harman teaches video production classes and oversees Orbit TV.
 He received his Ph.D. in Mass Communication from Bowling Green State University, and he also remains active as a media professional, working on various projects for stations in central Ohio and West Virginia, including WZMM, WWBK, WWJM, and WHIZ AM/FM/TV.

 Associate Professor of Communication Lisa Marshall teaches audio production classes and serves as manager of WMCO.

 In addition to their coursework, journalism majors are required to do two internships, one in audio or video production and one in writing or photography.
 These can be local, national, or international.
 Here are some examples of internships that Muskingum's journalism students have had: